We took our family through the DCP Bootcamp this summer. We joke that we are the very first family to graduate from the program 💫.

 It works for any Catholic Family.
-Whether you are a single mother, married to a non Catholic, have big kids or little kids, it will work for you.
+Whether you are a single mother, married to a non-Catholic, have big kids, or have little kids, it will work for you.

 This is your invitation to take your family through the Domestic Church Project Bootcamp and allow the Lord to transform you as well.

 The DCP Bootcamp is available exclusively inside of our app.
 We will be closing enrollment on January 6th at midnight.
 Please, don’t miss this opportunity.

 You can find out more here: www.domesticchurchproject.com

 And, if you have been meaning to talk to your husband about doing this in your family, this is the time.
 Stand up, go over to him and talk about it RIGHT NOW.

 We pray with all our hearts that 2021 is the year of the Domestic Church in your home.